How to Become a Graphic Designer without a Degree: Step-by-Step Guide

 Are you looking for clear guidance that will show you exactly how to become a graphic designer without a degree?

-Graphic design is a thriving field with plenty of career opportunities for talented individuals.
 Whether you want to work for a company as an in-house designer, become a freelancer, or even start your own small design agency, there are tons of different ways you can make money as a graphic designer.

 You may be thinking that you need to get a degree in graphic design first.
 However, you’ll be happy to know that this isn’t the case.

-While a degree can give you a strong foundation and technical skillset, it’s not always necessary to have one to succeed in this field.
 With online learning options from sites like Skillshare and LinkedIn Learning, you can get the training you need to become a graphic designer without going to college.

 Here’s what you need to know about how to become a graphic designer without a degree.